-The composers of Landscape Music commemorate Earth Day’s 50th Anniversary with activities taking place throughout the year 2020.
+The composers of Landscape Music commemorate Earth Day’s 50th Anniversary with activities taking place during the year 2020 through Earth Day 2021.
 This initiative is a catalyst for new works, performances, music videos, and community events showcasing new music that reflects environmental themes at the forefront of our global consciousness.

 These projects highlight work by members of Landscape Music: a stylistically diverse, international collective of composers and composer-performers whose music engages with landscape, nature, and place.
 Learn more at LandscapeMusic.org.